slbucur/python_course/PITCHME.md

-This is not to say that the design of these other languages is worse, they all have their values and guidelines, but I think `Python` really hits it's goals with ease of use and understandability most of the time.
+This is not to say that the design of these other languages is worse, they all have their values and guidelines, but I think `Python` really hits its goals with ease of use and clarity most of the time.

 ---